The Opportunity for Purpose to Redefine Your Identity

 That moment was the beginning of a transition in my life that took me away from acting.
 And I'm not going to lie, that was a brutal season in my life because I had to face the challenging question: "If I'm not an actor, who am I?"

-I describe that two-year period of life as my great temper tantrum.
-I found myself smoking way too much pot and feeling depressed about life.
+I describe that three-year period of life as my great temper tantrum.
+It was what I refer to as a "collision moment" between who I believed I was (special - as my mother had taught me), and the version of me that the world was reflecting back to me (one where I perceived myself to be worth nothing).
+To cope with the pain of that collision, I found myself smoking way too much pot and suffering from relatively severe depression.
 Daily, I screamed at the universe to bend to my will.
 Despondency and confusion were the pools I swam in.

-Yet, I couldn't go back.
+But I also didn't feel I could go back.
 And so I moved forward.
 Which for me happened in the realm of writing.
-I was a decent writer and editor and so I took a stab at making a living at it.
+I was a decent writer and editor and so I took a stab at reshaping my identity in a new realm of storytelling.

 Soon I was hiring other writers to support the work clients needed: articles about beauty, ebooks on foot fungus, and blogs around entrepreneurship.
 I created a little money factory by being the intermediary between professionals who needed writing and the writers who needed work but hated finding it, billing for it, and dealing with clients who didn't understand how to speak to them.

-Over the next nine years, I went on to grow my company into a multi million dollar enterprise that would work with giants like Tony Hsieh, Marshall Goldsmith, and Robert Cialdini, and would launch new authors like Carmen Tarleton, Robert Renteria, and Dr. Thomas Sult.
+Over the next sixteen years, I went on to grow my company into a multi million dollar enterprise that would work with giants like Tony Hsieh, Marshall Goldsmith, and Robert Cialdini, and would launch new authors like Carmen Tarleton, Robert Renteria, and Dr. Thomas Sult.
+More importantly, I learned how to lead, how to develop a trusting culture, and how to deepen psychological safety in our workplace.
+All hard-won lessons by doing each poorly on the way to mastery.